Cross Connection and Backflow Prevention

 You should attach an HBVB if you have a sprayer on your hose.

-Why do backflow preventers have to be tested periodically ?
+Why do backflow preventers have to be tested yearly ?

 In order to insure the proper operation of a backlfow assembly, it must be tested and certified upon installation and annually thereafter as required by state code.